JD771/Housing-Prices-prediction/README.md

 # Housing-Prices-prediction
-The prediction sale prices of houses using appropriate ML models
+The prediction sale prices of houses using appropriate ML model